 Step 3 – Quick start SEO

-Based on the audit data from the previous steps, usually I have to work on the following, before I get onto on-page and off-page SEO:
+Based on the audit data from the previous steps, I usually work on the following:

 Most websites I work with seem to have these issues, one way or the other.
 So it’s standard procedure for me to get started with these when I start any SEO project.